ineiti/fledger/WIP.md

 ## Current high-level goal

+- BUG: why does the flbrowser not connect directly to a CLI node sometimes?
+  - possibility: perhaps it waits for the CLI to connect, and doesn't initiate a connection by itself?
 - send regular `NodeStat`s to the signalling-server
 - Update docker
 - Create usable crates for a signalling server and webrtc clients